Caleb-Balboni/ACompiler/README.md

 ### Variable Decleration:

-Variables are created using the `let` keyword followed by a type an name.
+Variables are created using the `let` keyword followed by a type an name and an identifer.

+EX:
+- let QWORD foo; <-- will create a varibale foo with the QWORD type.
+- let QWORD foo = 1; <-- will create a varibale foo with the QWORD type, and set it equal to 1.